Cervical Epidural Steroid Injection in Plano, TX

 Cervical injections are used as both a diagnostic procedure and a treatment for a variety of neck conditions, including:

 Different types of cervical injections are used based on your symptoms, diagnosis, the site of your pain, and the severity of your discomfort.
-Injections can also relieve associated pain in the head, upper back, shoulders, arms, and hands.
+Injections can also relieve associated pain in the spinal nerves, head, upper back, shoulders, arms, and hands.

 Dr. Courtney offers two types of injections: steroid injections and analgesic injections.